Placetobe/placetobe-compose-message/README.md

 # \<placetobe-create-testimonial-card\>

-Placetobe element for composing a message
+Placetobe element for creating a testimonial

 ## Install the Polymer-CLI